 How to Check the Status of Your IRS Tax Return

-If you file your income taxes, and find out that you’ll be getting a tax return from the federal government, then you may soon start wondering, “Where’s my refund?!”
+When you file your income taxes and find out that you’ll be getting a tax return from the federal government, then you may soon start wondering, “Where’s my refund?!”
 The IRS gets this question enough that they’ve dedicated an entire page of their website to answering this query!